$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Abstract

 \section{Abstract}

-Bobkov, Houdr\'e, and the last author \cite{BHT00} introduced a Poincar\'e-type functional parameter, $\lambda_\infty$, of a graph $G$.
+Bobkov, Houdr\'e, and the last author \cite{BHT00} introduced a Poincar\'e-type functional parameter, $\lambda_\infty$, of a graph $G = (V=[n], E)$.
 They related $\lambda_\infty$ to the {\em vertex expansion} of the graph via a Cheeger-type inequality, analogous to the inequality relating the spectral gap of the graph, $\lambda_2$, to its {\em edge expansion}.
-While $\lambda_2$ can be computed efficiently, the computational complexity of $\lambda_\infty$ has remained an open question.
-Following the work of the second author with Raghavendra and Vempala~\cite{LRV13}, wherein the complexity of $\lambda_\infty$ was related to the so-called small-set expansion (SSE) problem, it has been believed that computing $\lambda_\infty$ is a hard problem.
-We confirm this conjecture by proving that computing $\lambda_\infty$ is indeed NP-hard, even for weighted trees.
+While $\lambda_2$ can be computed efficiently, our understanding of computational complexity of $\lambda_\infty$ is relatively little.
+A work by the second author, Raghavendra, and Vempala~\cite{LRV13} related the complexity of $\lambda_\infty$ to the so-called small-set expansion (SSE) problem, and set forth the desiderata for NP-hardness of this optimization problem.
+We confirm the conjecture that computing $\lambda_\infty$ is NP-hard, for weighted trees.

-Our gadget further proves NP-hardness of computing \emph{spread constant} of a weighted tree; i.e., a geometric measure of the graph, introduced by Alon, Boppana, and Spencer \cite{ABS98}, in the context of deriving an asymptotic isoperimetric inequality of Cartesian products of graphs.
-We conclude this case by providing a fully polynomial time approximation scheme.
+Beyond measuring the connectivity of a graph by parameters such as $\lambda_2$ and $\lambda_\infty$, in many applications the objective is to optimize connectivity.
+This, via convex duality, leads to a problem in machine learning, i.e., Maximum Variance Embedding (MVE).
+The output of MVE is a function from vertices of the input graph $G = (V = [n], E)$ into a low dimensional Euclidean space.
+The objective is to maximize the variance of the embedding, i.e., sum of pairwise squared Euclidean distances; and the constraints are specific upper, lower, or equality bounds on Euclidean distances between the neighboring vertices.
+Special cases of Maximum Variance Embedding into $\mathbb{R}^n$ and $\mathbb{R}^1$ lead to \emph{absolute algebraic connectivity} \cite{F90} and \emph{spread constant} \cite{ABS98} of the graph metric, that respectively embrace well-connectivity of $G$ and $G^n$.
+Beyond connectivity, Maximum Variance Embedding has applications in diffusion speed and robustness of networks, clustering, and dimension reduction.

-We further study a generalization of spread constant in machine learning literature, namely the {\em maximum variance embedding} problem.
-For trees, we provide fast combinatorial algorithms that avoid solving a semidefinite relaxation of the problem.
-On the other hand, for general graphs, we propose a randomized projection method that can outperform the optimal orthogonal projection, i.e., PCA, classically used for rounding of the optimum lifted solution (to SDP relaxation) of the problem.
+We show that computing Maximum Variance Embedding in tree-width (of the graph) dimensions is NP-hard; accompanied by an efficient \emph{distance preserving} dimension reduction algorithm with no loss to the variance, given a tree-decomposition and allowing two additional dimensions.
+We show that MVE of a tree in $\mathbb{R}^2$ defines a non-convex yet benign optimization landscape, i.e., any local optima is a global optimum.
+Moreover, we develop a combinatorial algorithm to find such optima in linear time.
+Finally, we discuss approximate Maximum Variance Embedding being tractable in significantly lower dimensions.
+For trees and general graphs, for which Maximum Variance Embedding cannot be solved in less than $2$ and $\Omega(n)$ dimensions, unless $\text{P} = \text{NP}$, we provide $1+\varepsilon$ approximation algorithms for embedding into $1$ and $O(\log n /\varepsilon^2)$ dimensions, respectively.